-Residents of licensed personal care homes, Assisted Living Residences or domiciliary care homes are excluded from enrollment in the Community Living Waiver.
+Residents of licensed Personal Care Homes or Assisted Living Residences are excluded from enrollment in the Consolidated Waiver.

 c.
 Transition of Individuals Affected by Maximum Age Limitation.
 When there is a maximum age limit that applies to individuals who may be served in the waiver, describe the transition planning procedures that are undertaken on behalf of participants affected by the age limit (select one):